-OSPI collects expanded ethnicity and race classifications that align with the in the Race and Ethnicity Student Data Task Force report, as authorized by 4SHB 1541 Sec 502.
-Districts will have until the end of the 2021-22 school year to fully implement the expanded categories.
+Beginning with the 2018-19 school year, OSPI collects expanded ethnicity and race classifications that align with the in the Race and Ethnicity Student Data Task Force report, as authorized by 4SHB 1541 Sec 502.
+Local Education Agencies (LEAs)had until the end of the 2021-22 school year to fully implement the expanded categories.